kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/swc@h26uS3muFCabe6ekElZcI.md

 # SWC (Speedy Web Compiler)

-SWC (Speedy Web Compiler) is a super-fast tool for changing modern JavaScript and TypeScript code into older versions that more browsers can understand.
-It's written in Rust, making it much faster than tools like Babel.
-SWC can compile and bundle code, speeding up website building.
-It supports new JavaScript features, JSX (used with React), and TypeScript.
-It's popular for big JavaScript projects and is used by other tools to make them faster too.
+SWC (Speedy Web Compiler) is a Rust-based JavaScript/TypeScript compiler and bundler, much faster than Babel.
+Supports modern JavaScript features, JSX, and TypeScript compilation.
+Popular for large projects and as performance foundation for other build tools.

 Visit the following resources to learn more: